vippsas/vipps-developers/README.md

 # Example code

-We have made some code available, in hope that it may be useful: https://github.com/vippsas/vipps-developers/tree/master/code-examples
+We have made some example code available, in hope that it may be useful: https://github.com/vippsas/vipps-developers/tree/master/code-examples

 # The Vipps test environment (MT)

 The Merchant Test Environment (MT) is available for all Vipps customers.

 The environment is suitable for testing _most_ of the Vipps functionality, but some functionality in the production environment is not available in MT.
 In general, MT does not contain functionality that requires integration with